bitfighter/bitfighter/README.txt

     build/windows/installer

    This will build a self-extracting installer for Bitfighter.
+You will need to build in 'Release' mode as the installer is looking for an executable named 'bitfighter.exe'

  c) MacOS X